Goallab/WithinS_CI/README.md

 INSTRUCTIONS:
 This function can be used to calculate confidence intervals in designs that contain at least one within factor.
 It is a generalized form based off of code in the [Cookbook For R](http://www.cookbook-r.com/Graphs/Plotting_means_and_error_bars_(ggplot2)/) condensed in one flexible function.
 The repository contains three files:

-1. WithinS_CI.R contains the actual function.
+1. within_ci.R contains the actual function.
 2. examples.R contains some example uses of the function including example plots.
 3. createdata.R generates example data.